24 St John Street

 The Building

-Don’t be fooled by the bland exterior.
-This is a Grade II listed timber cruck-framed building, probably built originally as three back-to-back houses perpendicular to the street.
-The listing suggests the building is 17th century but judging by presence of the cruck framing, which was prevalent in the Middle Ages, it is likely to be 15th century.
-Step inside the shop and the cruck frame can be clearly seen.
+Grade II listed timber cruck-framed building, probably built as three houses perpendicular to the street, with a modern brick façade and shop front.
+The listing suggests the building in 17th century but judging by presence of the cruck framing, which was prevalent in the Middle Ages, it is likely to be 15th century.
+A significant number of alterations have been made over the centuries including strengthening of the crucks to support a taller/heavier building.

 Occupation and Use

-Following the death of Frederick Williamson Greaves in 1896,ownership of 24 St John St remained with the Greaves family until 1919 when it was sold to James Osborne, chemist and druggist.
+Following the death of Frederick Williamson Greaves in 1896, ownership of 24 St John St remained with the Greaves family until 1919 when it was sold to James Osborne, chemist and druggist.
 In the late 1890s, Bernard Sowter, outfitter, took over the premises to be followed, between 1901-09, by G. H. Lovatt, who was a butcher (see photographs above).
-Then from 1915-19(?), Rupert Marsden, grocer, who had married Frederick Williamson Greaves’ daughter Agnes Cristabella in 1887, was the occupant.

 Prior to the sale to James Osborne in 1919, 24 St John St had been kept in the Hooworth/ Greaves/ Marsden family for perhaps more than 100 years: